 You install and configure the Zowe runtime by executing the zowe-install.sh script.
-The zowe-install.sh mode performs two steps.
+The zowe-install.sh mode performs three steps.

-- 1. Install a Zowe runtime into the root_dir folder. - 2.
+- 1. Install Zowe runtime directories and files into the root_dir directory. - 2.
+Install MVS artifacts into a PDS load library SZWEAUTH and a PDS sample library SZWESAMP as specified in the datasetPrefix value. - 3.
 Configure the runtime directory so that an instance of the ZOWESVR STC can be launched which will start the Zowe address spaces.

 It's recommended that you install the Zowe runtime first by running the zowe-install.sh -I option that just performs the first installation step to create the runtime directory.
 Then, configure the runtime directory separately following instructions in Configuring the Zowe runtime directory on page 78.
 Alternatively, you can both install and configure the Zowe runtime by running a single command zowe-install.sh without the -I parameter.

 In this case, ensure that you review Configuring the Zowe runtime directory on page 78 before you run the command zowe-install.sh.